Mixed mock modularity of special divisors: Introduction

 \subsection{Comparison with earlier work}

-A similar result has been proved by Bruinier and Zemel in \cite{bruinierzemel}.
+A similar result was proved by Bruinier and Zemel in \cite{bruinierzemel}.
 In their paper, they analyze the vanishing order of the automorphic forms constructed by Borcherds \cite{borcherds-95-infinite-products}, using an explicit expression of its Petersson metric from \cite{bruinier,borcherds-inventiones-automorphic}.
-Bruinier and Zemel compute explicitly the vanishing orders of the Borcherds products along the boundary components to deduce the modularity statement.
+After the announcement of our paper, Bruinier pointed out to us \cite{bruinier-letter} that Borcherds' theta lifting method shows that the difference between the holomorphic generating series of \cite{bruinierzemel} and the weakly holomorphic generating series of \ref{t:precise-main} is indeed a weakly holomorphic modular form supported on the type III boundary.

+The approach of \cite{bruinierzemel} yields a correction where the coefficients along the type III boundary divisors are a priori not rational, while our approach provides a correction with rational coefficients along those boundary components.
+By exchanging holomorphic for weakly holomorphic, we gain the rationality of the Fourier coefficients.
+On the other hand, the completion of \cite{bruinierzemel} is canonical, and ours depends on a choice of preimages for certain unary Theta functions, see \Cref{zagier-series}.

-Our desire to understand their paper from an intersection theoretic point of view, in the spirit of Hirzebruch--Zagier's seminal work \cite{hirzag}, was the starting point of our investigations.
-One question remaining from their paper is the rationality of the coefficients along the type III boundary divisors, to which our approach yields an positive answer.
-Our approach is more geometric, and yields unconditional results in cohomology when $n=2$ and the Witt index of $L$ is $2$.
+Our desire to understand \cite{bruinierzemel} from an intersection theoretic point of view, in the spirit of Hirzebruch--Zagier's seminal work \cite{hirzag}, was the starting point of our investigations.
+Our approach is more geometric, and also yields unconditional results in cohomology when $n=2$ and the Witt index of $L$ is $2$.